Ray Bradbury color

 In Ray Bradbury’s “Usher II,” Mr. William Stendahl has built an exact replica of Edgar Allan Poe’s The House of Usher on Mars as a protest against the censorship that has destroyed fantasy literature on Earth.
 In a society where all things imaginative are forbidden, Stendahl invites members of the Society for the Prevention of Fantasy to a macabre event at his newly built house, where they will experience a shocking experience.

-Read full story Ray Bradbury: April 2005: Usher II
+Read the full story Ray Bradbury: April 2005: Usher II

 Ray Bradbury: Bright Phoenix